 Kabaena Island is a part of Bombana Regency (within Southeast Sulawesi province).
 Kabaena can experience very strong earthquakes (on average 1 per 50 years) with Richter magnitudes up to 6-7.
 December is the warmest month (average noon temperature 30 C).
 August is the coldest (average night temperature 19 C).
 Day and night temperatures don't differ much.
-September is the month with most sunshine.
+September is the month with the most sunshine.
 Island's wet season has rainfall peak in May.
-Dry season is in September.
+The dry season is in September.

 Pulau Kabaena is easily accessed from Jakarta by airplane via Jakarta-Makassar-Kendari routes (flight time over 4 hours).
 The trip can be continued by land transportation from Kendari to Kasipute (3 hours) and then by speedboat to Sikeli, West Kabaena (2,5 hours) or to Talaga, Southeast Kabaena (3 hours).
 Kabaena Island has a restaurant and lodging facilities.